ghoulmann/cs-curriculum/year_3.rst

 * Survey, contrast, evaluate technology certification routes, with consideration for experience, learning objectives, career readiness;
 * Evaluate technology sector job opportunities and represent the relationships between skills and marketability verbally or visually
 * read and understand a large program consisting of several classes and interacting objects; read and understand a description of the design and development process leading to such a program (College Board)
+* Rely on the features of a programmed microcontroller solution to a problem

 *Level 7*